All 14 people rescued on Saginaw Bay, officials say - NewsBreak

 Related

-FLINT, Mich. — A former Flint Police Chief pled no contest to illegal gambling related charges Wednesday, according to Michigan Attorney General's Office.
+LANSING, Mich., (WPBN/WGTU) -- A former chief for the Flint Police Department has pled no contest to a felony gambling charge, Michigan Attorney General Dana Nessel announced Thursday.
+William Barksdale pled no contest on Wednesday to the following charges:.
 One count of gambling violations, a five-year felony.
-One count of reckless use of a firearm, a 90-day misdemeanor.
-The Attorney General's Office said more than...
+One count of...

 MNA nurses reach tentative deal with MyMichigan Alma